9 Things You Should Never Say to Anyone

 A couple of weeks ago, my mum came across a copy of Mrs Beeton’s Book of Household Management in a charity shop, and picked it up for me, knowing I’d like it.

-Since then, I’ve learned all kinds of useful things: like how Terry should be offering me his arm when we go into dinner, for instance.
+Since then, I’ve learned all kinds of useful things: like how my husband should be offering me his arm when we go into dinner, for instance.
 And that I should have, at the very least, a lady’s maid, a housemaid and a maid-of-all-work – because it’s just not possible to run a respectable household if you don’t have the right staff, is it?
 I’m going to get on that as soon as I finish writing this post, seriously.

 Anyway, as interested as I am in the household management part (Well, do YOU know which duties your footman should be performing?
-Because I do.), it’s the insight into Victorian manners and etiquette that fascinates me most, because manners are something I find myself thinking about a lot: and, well, RANTING about a lot, to be perfectly honest.
+Because I do.), it’s the insight into Victorian manners and etiquette that fascinates me most, because manners are something I find myself thinking about a lot.
+And, well, RANTING about a lot, to be perfectly honest.

-I’m not really interested in manners/etiquette in the sense of which spoon to use with which course, or any of that stuff: no, I’m more interested in the way people interact with each other, and specifically in the things they say that they should probably think twice about.
+I’m not really interested in manners/etiquette in the sense of which spoon to use with which course, or any of that stuff.
+No, I’m more interested in the way people interact with each other, and specifically in the things they say that they should probably think twice about.
 So today I present, a quick (by which I mean “lengthy”) guide to modern manners, in the form of the things you should never say to someone.
 Think of me as a modern Mrs Beeton, if you will.*

 *(Not really, though, because I think she died when she was, like, 27 or something, and that makes me feel simultaneously sorry for her, and also a bit like a lazy good-for-nothing slob, given that in that time, she managed to run a household AND write a gigantic doorstep of a book, and I, meanwhile… well, I have a blog.)